 ensuring regular communications occur between academy and IT service provider, which may include training

-DSL is responsible for completing and submitting the checklist (Annex A) alongside IT support. and submitting this report, supported by IT lead.
+DSL is responsible for completing the checklist (Annex A) in consultation with IT lead and then submitting as required.

 Relevant IT Lead for academy’s systems (this may be a staff technician or an external service provider.)